CEA-MetroCarac/pyvsnr/README.md

 ```

 The `cvg_threshold` parameter is a stopping criterion based on the relative-change of the denoised image between successive iterations.
 The default value is 0.
 It stops the algorithm when relative-change between iterations falls below this threshold.
-This means that the solution has nearly stabilized, indicating that further iterations are unlikely to significantly improve the denoising result.
+This means that the result has nearly stabilized, indicating that further iterations are unlikely to significantly improve the denoising result.
 Adjusting this parameter impact the speed and the quality of the results.

 Use `return_cvg=True` to visualize the algorithm's convergence.
 You can also set the maximum number of iterations with the `maxit` parameter, the default value is 20.